MultiDisciplinary

 By Elliot Okie Simcoe

-After being prompted by Dr. Yufeng Zhang to research a topic on linguistics, Elliot Simcoe knew that they had to zone-in on education.
+After being prompted by Dr. Yufeng Zhang to research a topic on linguistics, Elliot Simcoe knew that they had to zone in on education.
 As Elliot was reading articles and the textbook, they learned about the wicked problem of language bias in the classroom.
-It is one of those phenomena that is enforced by systemic classism and racism.
-As a Bachelor of Science in Education major, equality in education is one of Elliot’s passions so they wanted to investigate the history and present of this bias.
-Elliot also found solutions and came up with a few of their own.
-Solutions are important in the education field as it can inform best practices.
-Elliot plan to use my findings from this project in their future career as an English teacher.
-Best practice in education is vital so that change can begin to be made in society at large.
+It is a phenomenon that is enforced by systemic classism and racism.
+As a Bachelor of Science in Education major, equality in education is one of Elliot’s passions, so they wanted to investigate the history and current state of language bias.
+Elliot also found solutions to minimize language biases and came up with a few of their own.
+Solutions are important in the education field as they can inform best teaching practices.
+Elliot plans to use their findings from this project in their future career as an English teacher.
+Best educational practices are vital for change to be made in society.